Tavistock Garden Festival 2014 Grow - Eat - Enjoy!

 Festival organisers would like to thank all the demonstrators, exhibitors, traders and local community organisations for their support and help in making Tavistock Garden Festival 2013 a great success.
 Thank you also to everyone that visited Tavistock Garden Festival, we hope you had a fantastic time.

-Hope to see you all again 25th and 26th May 2014 for our tenth anniversary.
+Hope to see you all again 25th and 26th May 2014 to celebrate 10 years of Tavistock Garden Festival!

 For more details on the demonstrators at the 2013 event please click on their website links below.